DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/onMessageEntered.md

 ---
 ---
 ##### shortDescription
-A function that is executed after a message is sent.
+A function that is executed after a message is entered into the chat.

 ##### param(e): ui/chat:MessageEnteredEvent
 Information about the event.